A curriculum built in 2016

 What is the AI CoLab?

-The lab Jon co-founded with Katherine Elkins at Kenyon College in 2016, home to an early human-centered AI curriculum.
+The lab Jon co-founded with Katherine Elkins at Kenyon College in 2016, home to the world's first human-centered AI curriculum and AI Lab.

 What is IPHS 391?